 Find out more about Accommodation in Leeds.

-This course is specifically designed for the education and training of professional contemporary dance artists, performers, choreographers and artist facilitators.
+This renowned, three-year course is specifically designed to develop the contemporary dance artists, performers, choreographers and facilitators of the future

 NSCD’s Student Services department is a one stop shop for all students, and aims to be students’ first point of call for all enquiries.
 These enquiries may range from timetabling, accommodation, safeguarding and attendance.